 Unfortunately, placental insufficiency doesn’t have any outward symptoms.
 However, women who have been pregnant before may notice less fetal movement when compared to previous pregnancies.

-- Heightened risk of premature labor and delivery
+- Heightened risk of preterm labor and birth

 - Placental abruption